PaNOSC-ViNYL/ase/doc/ase/md.rst

 Logging
 =======

-A logging mechanism is provided, printing time; total ,potential and kinetic energy; and temperature (calculated from the kinetic energy).
+A logging mechanism is provided, printing time; total, potential and kinetic energy; and temperature (calculated from the kinetic energy).
 It is enabled by giving the ``logfile`` argument when the dynamics object is created, ``logfile`` may be an open file, a filename or the